purpleidea/flabbergast/flabbergast-manual.md

     l : For Each [ x, y, z ] ...
       # Will consider { p : 1  q : 2 }, { p : 3  q : 4 }, { p : 5 }

-The prepared tuple source, `Each`, is meant for library functions to produce iterable sources of data.
+The prepared frame source, `Each`, is meant for library functions to produce iterable sources of data.
 One could imagine a library function matching a regular expression and returning the matched groups.
-It becomes the responsibility of the source to provide sensible attributes in each tuple.
+It becomes the responsibility of the source to provide sensible attributes in each frame.
 In the example, `z` makes for an awkward environment since `q` is not bound, and the `Each` source is not obligated to correct the inconsistency.

 Optionally, a `Where` clause can be used to filter the results.
 It must return a Boolean value.

     x : 1 Through 7
     i : For a : x Where a > 5 ... # Yields { a : 6 }, { a : 7 }

 Finally, a sink is needed to produce a value from the contexts.
-Three are supported: a reducer, an anonymous tuple generator, and a named tuple generator.
-The reducer and the anonymous tuple generator both support ordering.
+Three are supported: a reducer, an anonymous frame generator, and a named frame generator.
+The reducer and the anonymous frame generator both support ordering.

 The reducer works as a typical fold/reduce operation: